IRATI/demonstrator/README.md

 All the user has to do is to prepare a configuration file which describes the scenario to be demonstrated.
 This requires the user to specify all the Layer 2 connections between the nodes and all the DIFs which lay over this L2 topology.
-A DIF can be stacked over other DIFs, and arbitrary level of recursion is virtually supported by the tool (be aware that the IRATI stack may place restrictions on the recursion depth, so the scenario bootstrap may fail if you use too many levels of recursion).
+A DIF can be stacked over other DIFs, and arbitrary levels of recursion is virtually supported by the tool (be aware that the IRATI stack may place restrictions on the recursion depth, so the scenario bootstrap may fail if you use too many levels of recursion).